Growing Great Peppers and Chiles

 Peppers and chiles need nitrogen for leaf growth and sun protection of pods.
-Fertilize the plants about once a month with an organic fertilizer like Dr. Earth for Vegetables.
+Fertilize the plants about once a month.
 Place the fertilizer about four inches from the stem of the plant (this is known as side dressing).
 In August you could increase it to every two weeks.
 Consider adding potassium the first month for fast growing varieties.

 Larger plants may need to be tied to stakes, especially as heavy pods start to develop.
 Small tomato cages can also be used for support.

 Be sure to pick the pods at the right color for that variety.
-The color to pick at is listed on the Peppers/Chile handout.
+For varieties sold at our Spring Garden Market, the color to pick at is listed on our Peppers/Chiles page.
 Some are best green and small (e.g. Pimiento de Padron).
 Some are good either green or with color (e.g. NuMex, jalapeño, serrano).
-Some should be picked only after they color up (e.g. many sweets, Thai, etc).
+Some should be picked only after they color up (e.g. many sweet peppers, Thai, etc).

 Many peppers and chiles are likely to cross pollinate and produce impure seed.
 If you want to save seeds from your plants, contact the UC Master Gardener Hotline for advice.